 Lecture 6 - Fitting models to data

-In Lecture 4 we reviewed how to extract the Gain, Time Constant, and Dead-time from a step test.
-There are many situations when it is not possible or doesn't make sense to generate a complete step test.
+The Gain (K_p), Time Constant (tau_p), and Dead-time (theta_p) can be graphically extracted from a step test when fitting to a First Order Plus Dead Time (FOPDT) model.
+There are many situations when it is not possible or doesn't make sense to generate a complete step test or there are other model forms that better describe the system.

 - Pulse: step up followed by step back to original value